What is an SBI code?

 How can you get an SBI code for your company?

-When you register your company with the Dutch Chamber of Commerce, you have to state your business activities.
+When you register your company with the Netherlands Chamber of Commerce, you have to state your business activities.
 Your company will then receive one SBI code for your main business activity and a maximum of two SBI codes for any additional activities.
 If you start out with one business activity and add one or two extra business activities later, you have to report this to KVK.
 You will then also receive up to two extra SBI codes for the extra business activities.

 Who uses your SBI information?

 - With the correct SBI code, your company can be found in the Commercial Register by (potential) customers searching business activity.

 - Statistics Netherlands (CBS) collects statistics based on SBI codes.
 A correct SBI code contributes to the quality of the statistics of your sector.